 My core training is in Person Centered, Psychodynamic and Transpersonal models.

-I work integratively (using different models and strategies as appropriate) within effective models that I draw on tailored to individual need and preference.
+I work integratively (using different models and strategies as appropriate) within effective and recognized ways of working tailored to your individual need and preference.

 - 2006 - Advanced Diploma in Therapeutic Counselling